smaugx/sync_db/README.md

 # usage
-befor using this tool, you should modify some parameters.
+befor using this tool, you should modify some parameters. please check:

 ```
-vi sync_db.py
+python sync_db.py  -h
 ```
+base usage, then modify or give parameters.

 set your own mysql-server host, port, password, rsync command, work_dir

 when set ok ,then run this script.